ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 -   _Solid On_ &mdash; The device is fully provisioned and has full Thread network and service connectivity.

 **LED 2** simulates the BLE DFU process.
-The followingstates are possible:
+The following states are possible:

 -   _Off_ &mdash; BLE is not advertising and DFU can not be performed.